input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

     paper, but are implemented differently in Cardano SL.
  3. *Added features* part briefly mentions new features which are not described in paper, but have been implemented in Cardano SL.
- 4. *Ommisions* part says which topics described in paper haven't been implemented in Cardano SL.
+ 4. *Ommisions* part lists topics described in paper but not implemented into Cardano SL.

 # Clarifications